-Hill and upland farms recorded a similar drop, with each business making just under £10,000.
-In both areas, large farms suffered the biggest cuts, with incomes nosediving by over £24,000.
+Hill and upland farms recorded a similar drop, with each business making just under 10,000.

-Meanwhile, Yorks farmers are now trying to survive on £21 a week, according to a report produced by Askham Bryan college, near York.
+Meanwhile, Yorkshire farmers are now trying to survive on 21 a week, according to a report produced by Askham Bryan college, near York.

 Every livestock sector except beef showed a decline, with pig farmers the worst hit.
 Output fell 34% on the previous year.